Welcome to Joint Honours

 Some of the activities are compulsory and you MUST attend them.
 Some will be optional.
-We've identified the the compulsory ones for you.
-Please check our Induction activities schedule to find out what you should attend.
-Remember you only need to go along to the subejct introductions for the two subjects you're going to be studying.
+We've identified the compulsory ones for you.
+Please check our Induction Activities schedule to find out what you should attend.
+Remember you only need to go along to the subject introductions for the two subjects you're going to be studying.

 If you've enrolled successfully online, fantastic!
 You'll still need to 'confirm' your enrolment in person on campus.
 This is a quick and easy process which will take place in the library at Kedleston Road (or Markeaton Street if all your study takes place there).
 All we do is check that we've got all the information we need, that your modules are right and that we know who's going to be paying your fees.
 If you've got your Student Finance England letters, bring them along.
 We'll take a digital photo and issue you an ID card.

 If you've not managed to enroll online, don't worry, you'll be able to do this in the Library too.

 It may be that one of your subjects has scheduled time for this - you only need to do it once, not once for each subject.

 Step 5 - Teaching starts from Monday 18 September!